alexwlchan/alexwlchan.net/src/_drafts/creating-bookmark-archives.md

 I save additional files and make changes in my text editor, then I reload the page in my browser and check the result.
 I gradually iterate towards my desired result -- a self-contained, offline copy of the original web page.

-When I'm in my browser's developer tools, I look at three tabs:
+When I'm in my browser's developer tools, I spend most of my time in tabs:

 The *network* tab tells me about the resources the page is requesting -- is it loading files from my local disk, or a remote server?
 The goal is that everything should be coming from a local disk.